 Cybersecurity is a huge threat to people and businesses all over the world, especially in the USA.
 In fact, the number of data breaches in the USA has been climbing rapidly and shows no signs of slowing down.
 These data breaches have cost companies billions of dollars and the trust of hundreds of millions of customers.

 With that in mind, this article is going to touch on a few different cybersecurity tips to make sure your business and yourself can stay safe and avoid potential disasters.

 One of the first steps to a secure company is making sure your employees are well-trained in the area.
 If no training is provided, people might not know what to do in certain scenarios and this could put your entire company at risk.

-If your company is not capable of providing suitable cyber security training in-house, you should look at companies who offer third-party training, such as Alpine Security.
-These companies and services are there to help ensure that all of your employees know best cyber security practices and are capable of keeping your company as safe as possible.
+If your company is not capable of providing suitable cybersecurity training in-house, you should look at companies that offer third-party training, such as Alpine Security.
+These companies and services are there to help ensure that all of your employees know the best cybersecurity practices and are capable of keeping your company as safe as possible.